ssantichaivekin/prolog-grader/Readme.md

 ## Introduction

 This is a python script that uses swi-prolog executable to run prolog scripts.
-The idea is that we can make the prolog console write something to standard output using the `writeln` predicate.
+Although we generally use prolog in interactive mode where we check whether some predicates are true, we can also make the prolog console write something to standard output (just like a python or C++ program) using the `writeln` predicate.
 Every time writeln evaluates, it will print its argument.
 We then write a script to compare the output of swi-prolog with the correct output.
-For example, one can write a test case as:
+For example, one can write a test as:

 `:- (isPalindrome([0, 1, 1, 0]), writeln('true')) ; writeln('false').`

+It reads: If `[0, 1, 1, 0]` is a palindrome, print true.
+Otherwise, print false.
 Here, you would ask the student to define the `isPalindrome` predicate.
 This script will then either print true or false depending on what the student has implemented.
 The correct output is `true`, so if this script prints true, the student will recieve a score.

 When designing a test case, it is best to only **use only true-false tests and use only one test per file**.
 True-false tests are better than enumeration (using forall predicate) tests.
 This is because the order of enumeration is not guaranteed in prolog.
 When you use `writeln` to print and test other things, make sure you know what you are doing.
-Our grader script ignores whitespace mismataches **but care about the order in which things occur**.
+Our grader script ignores whitespace mismataches but care about the order in which things occur.
 A student will get a +1 score if they pass one test file.
 So if you write every tests in one file, then a student will either get a score of 0 or 1.